Bérangère Abba

-Bérangère Abba (/fr/; born 22 October 1976) is a French politician who served as Secretary of State for Biodiversity in the government of Prime Minister Jean Castex from 2020 to 2022.

-A lingerie shopkeeper, Abba was elected a municipal councillor of Chaumont in 2014.
-As a member of Renaissance (RE), she was a member of the National Assembly from 2017 until 2020, representing the 1st constituency of the Haute-Marne department.
+Bérangère Fabienne Maria Abba (/fr/; born 22 October 1976) is a French politician who served as Secretary of State for Biodiversity in the government of Prime Minister Jean Castex from 2020 to 2022.
+As a member of Renaissance (RE), she previously represented the 1st constituency of the Haute-Marne department in the National Assembly from 2017 until 2020.

+Early career

+The owner of a family lingerie shop, Abba was a municipal councillor of Chaumont from 2014 to 2017.
+In the 2015 departmental election, she ran in the canton of Chaumont-2 as a miscellaneous right candidate, but failed to qualify for the second round.

 Political career

-In parliament, Abba served on the Committee on Legal Affairs from 2017 until 2020.
+Abba was elected to the National Assembly in Haute-Marne's 1st constituency in 2017 with 53.4% of the second-round vote for La République En Marche! (later Renaissance).
+In Parliament, she served on the Committee on Laws from 2017 until 2020.
 In addition to her committee assignments, she was part of the French-Haitian Parliamentary Friendship Group.

-On 26 July 2020, Abba was appointed as Secretary of State for Biodiversity at the Ministry for the Ecological Transition under minister Barbara Pompili.
+On 26 July 2020, Abba was appointed as Secretary of State for Biodiversity at the Ministry for the Ecological Transition under Minister Barbara Pompili.
+She left the government on 20 May 2022.

+In the 2022 legislative election, this time running for Horizons, she lost her seat to Christophe Bentz of VIA, the Way of the People (supported by the National Rally), with 48.7% of the second-round vote.

-Abba was a candidate for Ensemble led by Valérie Hayer in the 2024 European elections but failed to obtain a seat in the European Parliament.
+Abba was a candidate on the Ensemble list led by Valérie Hayer in the 2024 European election but failed to obtain a seat in the European Parliament, as she was placed 17th.
+In the 2024 snap legislative election, she ran again in Haute-Marne's 1st constituency, losing again to Bentz with 46.1% of the second-round vote.

 Political positions

-In May 2018, Abba co-sponsored an initiative in favour of legalizing assisted reproductive technology (ART) for all women (singles, heterosexual couples or lesbian couples).
-In September 2018, following the appointment of François de Rugy to the government, Abba supported the candidacy of Barbara Pompili as president of the National Assembly.
+In May 2018, Abba co-sponsored an initiative in favour of legalising assisted reproductive technology (ART) for all women (singles, heterosexual couples or lesbian couples).
+In September 2018, following the appointment of François de Rugy to the government, Abba supported the candidacy of Barbara Pompili for president of the National Assembly.